1. Home

 Listed as trains #40 and #41, the Floridian makes 46 stops, covers 2,076 miles, and can complete the trip in roughly 47 hours.
 The train utilizes single-level Viewliner and Amfleet cars, closely resembling the setup of the Silver Star.

-Typically, it features two diesel locomotives—either GE P42DC or Siemens ALC-42 models—followed by four Amfleet II coaches, an Amfleet cafe/lounge, a Viewliner diner, two Viewliner sleepers, and a Viewliner baggage car.
+Typically, operates with two diesels on the head-end—either GE P42DC or Siemens ALC-42 models—followed by four Amfleet II coaches, an Amfleet cafe/lounge, a Viewliner diner, two Viewliner sleepers, and a Viewliner baggage car.
 Amtrak aims to include a third sleeper by March 2025.

 The Floridian offers travelers a refreshing alternative to air travel across the southeastern United States, providing a medley of comfort, scenic beauty, and connectivity.

-Whether for a business trip, vacation, or a nostalgic rail adventure, the Floridian stands ready to welcome passengers aboard a memorable journey southward.
+Whether for a business trip, vacation, or a nostalgic rail adventure, the train stands ready to welcome passengers aboard a memorable journey southward.

-With its extensive reach and commitment to quality, Amtrak's Floridian is more than a mode of transport; it is the gateway to a storied region rich in history, culture, and breathtaking vistas.
+With its extensive reach and commitment to quality, the Floridian is more than a mode of transport; it is the gateway to a storied region rich in history, culture, and breathtaking vistas.

 Recent Articles